-- What is my understanding of this family's unique culture and circumstances? - How is my decision specific to this child and this family? - How has the court's past contact and involvement with this family influenced (or how might it influence) my decision-making process and findings? - What evidence has supported every conclusion I have drawn, and how have I challenged unsupported assumptions? - Am I convinced that reasonable efforts (or active efforts in ICWA cases) have been made in an individualized way to match the needs of the family? - Am I considering relatives as preferred placement options as long as they can protect the child and support the permanency plan? - Have I placed the child in foster care as a last resort? - How have I integrated the parents, children, and family members into the hearing process in a way that ensures they have had the opportunity to be heard, respected, and valued?
+- What assumptions have I made about the cultural identity, genders, and background of this family? - What is my understanding of this family's unique culture and circumstances? - How is my decision specific to this child and this family? - How has the court's past contact and involvement with this family influenced (or how might it influence) my decision-making process and findings? - What evidence has supported every conclusion I have drawn, and how have I challenged unsupported assumptions? - Am I convinced that reasonable efforts (or active efforts in Indian Child Welfare Act (ICWA) cases) have been made in an individualized way to match the needs of the family? - Am I considering relatives as preferred placement options as long as they can protect the child and support the permanency plan? - Have I placed the child in foster care as a last resort? - How have I integrated the parents, children, and family members into the hearing process in a way that ensures they have had the opportunity to be heard, respected, and valued?
 Have I offered the family and children the chance to respond to each of the questions from their perspective? - Is this family receiving the same level and tailoring of services as other families? - Is the parents' uncooperative or negative behavior rationally related to the involvement of the Agency and/or the Court?